Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Network Parameters
 ~~~~~~~~~~~~~~~~~~

 The SOC Telemetry data originates from the :ref:`soc` browser running on the analyst workstation.
-The domain being accessed from the :ref:`soc` browser is ``www.googletagmanager.com``.
+The domains being accessed from the :ref:`soc` browser are:

+- ``www.googletagmanager.com``
+- ``www.google-analytics.com``

 The telemetry data is sent using TLS encryption.